 - Ability to handle difficult situations with patience and good judgement

 - Proven skills and capability interacting with diverse groups of people in an organized, sensitive, caring and understanding manner

 - Ability to spot trends and provide insights to improve the initiative and outcomes for residents

 - Basic computer skills, familiarity with Microsoft Office, email, and data entry (support training will be available as required for the success of the program )

 The Community Living Campaign is seeking to fill this position as soon as possible.
 This is part-time employee position starting with 10 hours per week.
 The position pays $20 per hour.
 Interested candidates should send cover letter and resume via email to email@example.com or mail to Hiring Committee, Community Living Campaign, 1663 Mission Street, Suite 525, San Francisco, CA 94103.

-*Community Living Campaign will provide the Courier with masks/shield, gloves, hand sanitizer.
+*Community Living Campaign will provide the individual with masks/shield, gloves, hand sanitizer.

 *This position requires a safe, working car and that the driver provide proof of insurance.
 The individual will be covered by General and State-mandated Workers Compensation and Automobile Liability Insurance.

-*A gas card and the Federal rate of $0.575 for mileage compensation.
+*A gas card of Federal rate of $0.575 for mileage compensation.

 Where: Throughout San Francisco.